 - FRWA analyzes samples from the lower Farmington mainstem for bacteria, in partnership with the Town of Simsbury Wastewater Treatment Plant.

-- FRWA and the Farmington River Coordinating Committee (FRCC), in partnership with the Metropolitan District Commission, have undertaken a focused monitoring program at 15 sites along the Upper Farmington River and its key tributaries, that includes analysis for bacteria as well as chemicals and metals.
+- FRWA and the Farmington River Coordinating Committee (FRCC), have undertaken a focused monitoring program at 15 sites along the Upper Farmington River and its key tributaries, that includes analysis for bacteria.

 Sources of E. coli Bacteria